Macdiarmid Tunnel-Jumbo’s Cove Tunnel

 Macdiarmid Station Macdiarmid Tunnel Postagoni River Bridge

 During the early stages of construction of the tunnel, a tragic accident occurred.
 On January 16, 1912, workers were drilling into the rock to place more explosives for the next round of blasting.
 One group unfortunately hit a previous, misfired charge, which caused it to detonate.
-The resulting explosion killed two Finnish workers, J. Ranto and O. Henderson, and seriously injured five others (death records list the names as John Rantz and Oscar Hendrickson, with Hendrickson being Swedish).
+The resulting explosion killed two Finnish workers, J. Ranto and O. Henderson, who suffered horrific injuries.
+Five others were seriously injured.
+Death records list the names as John Rantz and Oscar Hendrickson, while their real names may have been Juho Kiviranta and Oskari Hendrickson (Suosalo).
 The survivors were taken to Nipigon for treatment, while the two deceased men were buried near the tunnel.